dojo/app/README.md

 Custom elements that have widget IDs and a `stateFrom` store may set their `data-state` attribute to an initial state object, encoded as a JSON string.
 This initial state will be added to the store before the widget is created.
 The store is assumed to reject the initial state if it already contains state for the widget.
 This error will be ignored and the widget will be created with whatever state was already in the store.

-The special `app-widget` custom element can be used to render a previously registered widget.
-The `data-uid` or `id` attribute is used to retrieve the widget.
-The `data-state`, `data-state-from` and `data-options` attributes are ignored.
-No default widget store is applied.
+The previously mentioned `app-widget` custom element can be used to render a specific widget.
+It can be declared using the `data-factory` or `data-from` attributes.
+Alternatively use the `data-uid` or `id` attribute to reference a widget that was registered using the functional API.

 A widget ID can only be used once within an application.
 Similarly a widget instance can only be rendered once.
 The `getWidget()`, `hasWidget()` and `identifyWidget()` methods will work with widgets created by custom element factories.